bbrunoamorim/recipes-app/README.md

 # Run the app
   npm start

-# You can see it running here:
+# You're welcome to see it running here:
 # https://do-it-yourself-seven.vercel.app/